-How many devices can I use?Each TunnelBear account allows one person to connect to the TunnelBear network on up to 5 devices at a time.
-If you go over the 5 device limit for your account, you’ll receive a notification in the TunnelBear app and by email.
+How many connections am I allowed at one time?Each TunnelBear account allows one person five connections to the TunnelBear network at any time.
+If you go over the 5 connection limit for your account, you’ll receive a notification in the TunnelBear app and by email.

 Need to purchase multiple accounts so that each person in your office or on your team can easily connect to TunnelBear?
 Take a look at TunnelBear for Teams.
 Centralized billing and simple administration makes it easy to get a TunnelBear account for everyone that needs one.
-Each person will be able to connect up to 5 of their devices at any one time using their account.
+Each person will be able to make five connections to the TunnelBear network at any one time.

-If you've received a notice that you connected more than 5 devices on your account, you will not be able to connect a new device again for a couple of hours.
-To make room for new devices, first make sure to disconnect devices you do not wish to use.
-Logging in or trying to connect with additional devices without disconnecting these other devices will prolong the waiting period.
+If you've received a notice that there are more active connections on your account, you will not be able to make a new connection again for a couple of hours.
+To make room for new connections, first make sure to disconnect anywhere you do not wish to use TunnelBear.
+Logging out and back in or trying to make additional connections will only prolong the waiting period.

-Once this period expires, you do not need to register the new device in any way.
-All you need to do is log in and connect.
+Once this period expires, you do not need to register the new connection in any way.
+All you need to do is connect.

-If you've received a notification that you've connected on more than 5 devices and you believe that someone else may be using your account, unfortunately the only solution is to change your password to ensure that you have exclusive access.
+If you've received a notification that you've made more than five simultaneous connections and you believe that someone else may be using your account, unfortunately the only solution is to change your password to ensure that you have exclusive access.
 To change your password, go here.

 Where can I tunnel to and from? (server list)You can tunnel from just about anywhere in the world, as long as you are connected to a network.
 You can tunnel to any of our server locations (the countries chosen in the app), listed here.
 Please note that the Australian tunnel is only available to paid users due to the high costs of hosting our servers in Australia.